RahulGuptaNitro/rahulguptanitro.github.io/_posts/2019-07-09-Rahul's-Assistant.md

 ## About

-Built a Chatbot using IBM's Watson Assistant.
+I built the Chatbot using Watson Assistant.
-I learnt about Intent, Entities and Dialog in IBM Cloud Computing while building this bot.
+Learnt about Intent, Entities and Dialog in IBM Cloud Computing while building this bot.

 To check this bot [click here](https://rahulguptanitro.github.io/Rahul's_Assistant).